top of page

 What Happens on Closing Day? 🤔

-What Happens At The Closing Table
+What Happens At The Closing Table?

-Ideally, the lender has already wired funds several hours before, so everything can move smoothly.
+Sellers typically sign a bill of sale, deed, closing statement, certificate of title, and may also sign a mortgage payoff agreement.
 Sellers usually receive their proceeds within 24 hours via wire transfer, and need to provide their ABA routing number and account number to the Escrow Officer, which can be done with a voided check.
-The title company sends the notarized deed to the County for final recording, which happens a few days later.
+After closing, the title company sends the notarized deed to the County for final recording, which happens a few days later.

-What to Bring With You
+Items to Bring With You ...

-Both parties should bring a valid photo ID and be accompanied by professional representation (their agent or attorney).
-Sellers should bring their banking information, any required documentation confirming completion of inspection-related repairs, a key for the buyer, and the lockbox to return to their agent.
-Buyers should arrive prepared with “good funds” to cover closing costs and total cash-to-close, typically delivered via wire transfer from their bank to the title company.
-If a rent-back agreement is in place, both buyer and seller should exchange contact information to allow for communication through possession.
+All parties should bring a valid photo ID (two forms is best) and be accompanied by professional representation (their agent or attorney).
+Sellers should bring their banking information, any required documentation confirming completion of inspection-related repairs, a key for the buyer, and the lockbox to return to their agent. â€‹If a rent-back agreement is in place, both buyer and seller should exchange contact information to allow for communication through possession.

-Final Walk-Through and Verification of Condition by the Buyer
+Buyers: Final Walkthrough + Verification of Condition

 In Colorado, buyers have the right to conduct a final walk-through to confirm that the property’s condition complies with the contract.
 Buyers should schedule this walk-through as close to Closing as possible, ideally no more than 24 hours before.